vijay26051991/Just-read-it/README.md

 # I created this page to keep many technical links to cover multiple interesting topics which I used to gone through.
 ***
+Default method is to enable the feature of lambda expressions.

+For example:
+forEach is the method implemented in iterable interface in order to avoid the same implementation in all other implementations.

+***
 1. post vs patch difference?